Other essays concerned with sacred texts of Judaism

 Divrei Torah

 A d'var Torah (singular; pl.: divrei Torah) is literally a "word of Torah."
 The notion is often rendered as a "sermon," but many of us feel the latter is misleading, in that what is often called "sermon" is an exhortation to engage in or refrain from some conduct, whereas a d'var Torah is a teaching piece, often of the weekly Torah reading or other sacred text.
 It need not be original, provided sources are credited.
-While a d'var Torah is typically given by a congregation's rabbi, the rabbi, like the rest of us, may occasionally be away due to vacation, sabbatical, illness, family events, etc. Below are links to the notes of some divrei Torah I have given at Temple Beth Tzedek.
+While a d'var Torah is typically given by a congregation's rabbi, the rabbi, like the rest of us, may occasionally be away due to vacation, sabbatical, illness, family events, professional travel, etc. Below are links to the notes of some divrei Torah I have given at Temple Beth Tzedek.

 Miscellaneous